neinteractiveliterature/intercode-classic/README.md

 # License

-Intercode 2 is released under the terms and conditions of the MIT license.
+Intercode 2 is released under the terms and conditions of the BSD license.
 Please see the LICENSE file for the full legalese.